MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 az aks update --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --bootstrap-artifact-source Cache --bootstrap-container-registry-resource-id <New BYO ACR resource ID>
 ```

-When you update the ACR ID on an existing cluster, you need to manually re-image all existing nodes.
+When you update the ACR ID on an existing cluster, you need to manually reimage all existing nodes.

 ```azurecli-interactive
 az aks upgrade --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --node-image-only
 ```

 >[!IMPORTANT]
-> Remember to re-image the cluster's node pools after you enable the network isolated cluster feature.
+> Remember to reimage the cluster's node pools after you enable the network isolated cluster feature.
 Otherwise, the feature won't take effect for the cluster.

 ::: zone-end